CindyJS/CindyJS/ref/Timing_and_Animations.md

 **Description:**
 This operator returns a list `[y,m,d]` of three integers.
-The three values correspond to "year", "month", and "day" on the computer's calendar.
+The three values correspond to “year”, “month”, and “day” on the computer's calendar.

 ------